Doesn’t it seem like everything you learned about health is completely wrong?

 Then we were told to stay away from salt because it will raise your blood pressure.
 Well actually, research is proving that sugar, stress, and a misaligned atlas will raise your blood pressure more than salt.
 And some salt is needed for normal thyroid function, like sea salt.

 Hours on the treadmill is the key to weight loss, right?
-No actually 15 minute burst workouts raises your metabolism higher than long slow cardio workouts.
+No, actually 15-minute burst workouts raise your metabolism higher than long slow cardio workouts.

 The list goes on and on.
 Science is proving to us that many health concepts we’ve been taught are wrong.

 Well today, I am going to throw another curve ball at you.

 Before you scream in frustration and decide it’s too difficult to stay healthy, I want to simplify this for you.